Originating in Japan, “one (ring) and cut” is a scam that continues to afflict CSPs around the world.

 How do we solve this problem?

-Our solution captures several key characteristics for every B-number range and quickly matches these characteristics with known Wangiri patterns.
+The iGenuity Fraud Management solution captures several key characteristics for every B-number range and quickly matches these characteristics with known Wangiri patterns.
 The module works for Voice and SMS.

 The B-number characteristics are captured in a profile made up from A-number diversity, call spread, average call duration (voice), individual call duration (voice) and other statistical measures.
 Profiles are only maintained while they are active to keep resource usage to a minimum.

-The solution integrates the XINTEC hotlist number database to accelerate detection when there is a match.
+iGenuity integrates the XINTEC hotlist number database to accelerate detection when there is a match.
 The solution also learns from recent Wangiri fraud attacks to identify countries/ranges most likely to originate future Wangiri fraud attacks and then uses this knowledge to speed identification.